cristeoana/PersonalWork/README.md

 # PersonalWork

+# lab1db
+Create a C# Windows Forms application that uses ADO.NET to interact with the database you developed in the 1st semester.
+The application must contain a form allowing the user to manipulate data in 2 tables that are in a 1:n relationship (parent table and child table).
+The application must provide the following functionalities:
+-display all the records in the parent table;
+-when selecting a record in the parent table:
+---display all the corresponding records in the child table;
+---add new child records in the child table;
+---remove / update child records in the child table.
+You must use the DataSet and SqlDataAdapter classes.
+You are free to use any controls on the form.

+Transform your first lab to dynamically create the master-detail windows form.
+The form caption, stored procedures / queries used to access and manipulate data will be set in a configuration file.
+You must prepare at least two different scenarios handling data from two different 1:n relationships.
+The form should be generic enough such that switching between scenarios (i.e., updating the application to handle data from another 1:n relationship) comes down to updating the configuration file.
+How you define and interpret the configuration file is entirely up to you.

+# lab34oop
+The company “Home SmartApps” has decided to design a new intelligent refrigerator.
+Besides the hardware, they need a software application to manage the refrigerator.
+Each Product has a name, a category (may be dairy, sweets, meat or fruit), a quantity and an expiration date.
+a.
+The application must allow adding, deleting and updating a product.
+A product is uniquely identified by name and category.
+If a product that already exists is added, its quantity will be updated (the new quantity is added to the existing one).
+b.
+The application should offer the possibility to display all the products whose names contain a given string (if the string is empty, all products from the refrigerator are considered) and they will be shown sorted ascending by their quantities.
+c.
+The application should be able to display all products of a given category (if the category is empty, all types of food will be considered) whose expiration dates are close (expire in the following given X days).
+d.
+The application must provide multiple undo and redo functionality.
+Each step will undo/redo the previous operation performed by the user.

 # lab56oop
 So many movies, so little time… To make sure you do not miss any good movies, you absolutely need a software application to help you manage your films and create watch lists.
 The application can be used